INFO & FAQ

 Transport within the event

-• To request a golf cart ride inside the event, attendees will text their name, location and desired destination to the phone number provided by the HSB Accessibility Ambassador.
+• To request a golf cart ride inside the event, attendees will text their name, location and destination to the phone number provided by the HSB Accessibility Ambassador.
 This service is limited to equipment and staff available on a first come, first served basis.
-We will have one wheelchair accessible cart and one standard golf cart dedicated to assist those with disabilities.
-Hours of operation for cart service is from the opening of doors until 6:15pm when all vehicle access on JFK is halted due to heavy public congestion.
-Note that some performances continue until 7pm; cart service ends an hour earlier to allow for public egress.
-Golf carts can be requested again from 7:15-7:30pm when service ends for the day.
+If you are unable to text, please make sure you have a wristband and wait at one of the assigned stops on JFK.
+DO NOT TRY TO FLAG DOWN GOLF CARTS, THAT IS A SAFETY HAZARD.
+We will have one wheelchair accessible and three standard golf carts dedicated to assist those with disabilities, these will be clearly labeled for your convenience.
+Hours of operation for cart service is from the opening of doors until approximately 6:15pm when all vehicle and golf cart access on JFK is halted for crowd safety due to heavy public congestion, resuming again approximately 45 minutes later, and ending golf cart service at 7:30pm.
+Note that some performances continue until 7pm.
+While we cannot accept requests after 6:15, once golf cart service resumes at approximately 7:15 we will bring any remaining concertgoers WITH ADA WRISTBANDS from the cart stops on JFK to the shuttle stop at Gate 3.
+The shuttle will return attendees to ada placard parking

 Questions?